↑

 It is important to see what scoffers are – part of God’s plan.

-And what it is not – a reflection of how we are performing in our ministry.
+And what it is not – a reflection of how we perform in our ministry.
 It is not a sign that we should stop.

-We are all part of the church body.
-We all perform a key role.
+We are all part of the church body and perform key roles.
 Letting scoffers get in our heads can interfere with the wellness of our entire church.

 So, it is important to be kind to ourselves.

-We need to be sure to take care of ourselves when we are serving in ministry so we can see what is true.
+We need to take care of ourselves when we serve in ministry so we can discern what is true.

 In closing, yes, scoffers are going to scoff.

-But, now, instead of letting their actions bring us to fear, we know they can bring us courage in ministry.
+But now, instead of letting their actions bring us fear, we know they can give us courage in ministry.

-God’s words tell us to understand it will happen, that it’s not a sign that we are failing, it is right to move on to share our ministry with others, and it’s part of God’s plan.
+God’s words tell us to understand that it will happen, that it’s not a sign that we are failing, that it is right to move on to share our ministry with others, and that it’s part of God’s plan.

 These are lots of good reasons to have courage in ministry!